 You want to harvest scapes sooner than later, so there’s less energy diverted away from growing a large bulb.
 You can definitely cut them off as soon as they appear & there would be zero energy lost, but that doesn’t maximize your gains.

 There’s a bit of a sweet spot when it comes to harvesting.
-In most cases, you’ll want to cut off the scapes when they form a pretty full circle.
+In most cases, you’ll want to cut off the scapes anytime between “swan neck” formation and one full circle.
 Not all of them with come all the way around, but you get the general idea.

 Usually at that point, they’re still nice and tender, but you’ve also maximized the amount of scapes to harvest.
 For us in Zone 8, this usually hits around mid-to-late June.